JetBrains/Qodana/topics/flexinspect.md

 To run your custom inspection in a CI pipeline, you can visit the [](ci.md) section and find the description for your CI/CD solution.
 Because your inspection is already contained in the `inspections` section of your project, it is already available for inspecting your code.
+If you want to apply your custom inspections to multiple projects, you can create a separate repository with all custom inspections and setup CI pipelines to apply these inspections.

 To configure your inspection in the `qodana.yaml` file, you can use the inspection name from the `id` field of the [inspection template](#Modify+the+inspection+template+to+your+needs) as shown in the [](qodana-yaml.md#exclude-paths) and